-Lycra.® Although DuPont was preparing to sell its commodity fibers business, it launched a branding campaign for its specialty stretch fiber, Lycra®-branded spandex to increase its value.
+Lycra.® Although DuPont was preparing to sell its commodity fibers business to raise cash to fund its search for a new growth path, it launched a branding campaign to promote its specialty stretch fiber, Lycra®-branded spandex to increase its sale value.
 (DuPont had 52% of the worldwide market for spandex fiber in 1999.)
 Because demand for Lycra® was growing by around 10% per year while demand for generic spandex grew by only 2%, Lycra®’s marketing budget was increased to US$40 million as DuPont launched a global advertising campaign to support the product’s pricing premium of 20% to 25%.

-Although DuPont had recently expanded its Lycra® capacity by 20% at several locations worldwide (via three new plants in Ireland and Singapore), in 1999 DuPont announced another US$100 million investment to build a new Lycra® plant in Paulinia, Brazil that incorporated the next-generation Lycra® polymerization and filament spinning technology that it had developed to keep the cost of manufacturing spandex fabrics low.
+Although DuPont had recently expanded its Lycra® capacity by 20% at several locations worldwide (via three new plants in Ireland and Singapore), in 1999 DuPont announced another US$100 million investment to build a new Lycra® plant in Paulinia, Brazil that incorporated the next-generation of Lycra® polymerization and filament spinning technology that it had developed to keep the cost of manufacturing spandex fabrics low.
 DuPont reported that the PTMEG needed for the new facility would come from existing facilities – although it would expand its PTMEG capacity in the future.
 DuPont expected to remain a net buyer of BDO for the immediate future.

 2000